2023 Joint Mathematics Meetings

 Amanda Taylor Lipnicki

-Associate Professor
+Associate Professor of Mathematics

 Alfred University

-Alfred, NY, USA
+Alfred, New York, USA

 I first ventured into studying math as an undergraduate pursuing an art degree.
 For my PhD research, I studied geometric group theory.
 My love of both math and art has led me to experiment with art and research at the intersections of the two.
 My art is also informed by my experiences teaching mathematics at universities.
 Most recently, I've been playing with fiber arts, patternmaking, and programming.